 Are vaccines available in Singapore for U.S. citizens to receive?
 Yes

-The Government of Singapore is making vaccines available to all Singaporeans and long-term residents in Singapore, which includes Singapore Permanent Residents and Employment Pass holders.
-More information here.
+The Government of Singapore continues to make vaccines available to all Singaporeans and long-term residents, which includes Singapore Permanent Residents and Employment Pass holders.
+FAQ here .
+Additionally, starting August 18, 2021, eligible short-term pass holders may also receive vaccinations by the Government of Singapore.
+Details here.

 Which vaccines are available in Singapore?
 Pfizer-BioNTech and Moderna COVID-19 vaccines have been reviewed and endorsed for use in Singapore.
 The Government of Singapore maintains information here on vaccine availability and eligibility.